Does Car Insurance Cover Storm Damage?

 Whether your vehicle has minor or major damage, don’t authorize any repairs until your insurance agent has given you the go-ahead.

 Options for Reporting Your Car Insurance Claim

-What Happens After I File My Claim?
+What Happens After I File My Insurance Claim?

-If you decide to go with another repair shop, American Family will work with the shop to coordinate damages and charges to get you back on the road as soon as possible.
+If you decide to go with another repair shop, American Family Insurance will work with the shop to coordinate damages and charges to get you back on the road as soon as possible.
 Your American Family Insurance policy will take care of covered charges, minus your deductible.